gajanan43/Basic_DO/08_Git.md

 ## 6. Difference Between Merge and Rebase
 - Merge → Creates a new commit that combines both branch histories.
 - Rebase → Reapplies commits on top of another branch, making history linear (no extra merge commits).

+## 7.How to get deleted file with git

+   git checkout HEAD -- filename